slarmoo/.github/profile/essentials/editors/editors.md

 ![Editor survey](essentialsEditorSurvey.jpg)

 VS Code is both simple to use, incredibly flexible, and powerful.
 At its most basic level it represents files in a given directory on the left and a space on the right for editing files.
-VS Code then adds excellent git support, auto-formatting, auto-suggestions, and debugging support for JavaScript right out of the box.
-You can easily install a language server extension most major programming languages that provide coding, building, and debugging support.
+VS Code then adds excellent Git support, auto-formatting, auto-suggestions, and debugging support for JavaScript right out of the box.
+You can easily install language server extensions for most major programming languages that provide coding, building, and debugging support.
 From there you have your choice of thousands of extensions to add whatever functionality you would like.
 This includes extensions such as an auto-reloading HTTP server for hosting your project code locally in a browser, an image editor, a spell checker, hex editor, testing frameworks, linters, code prettier, or even docker container management to compartmentalize your development of different projects.

 ![VS Code](essentialsVSCode.png)